About

 His presentation touched on the many aspects of a medical career in the military, outlining the levels of care from battlefield to state-side, follow-up care as well as opportunities for various medical careers with the military, from doctor, nurse, or surgeon to research scientist or support technician.
 Following the presentation, he gave the students a hands-on demonstration of the equipment and supplies in a medic's bag for urgent care use in the field.

-The Powder Puff football game was held during Spirit Week – an annual tradition during Homecoming.
+The Powder Puff football game was held during Spirit Week – an annual tradition students look forward to each year as one of the Homecoming festivities.
 The seniors beat the juniors 30-6.

 • Open House and Homecoming